Soheil-ramezani/GoldenMovie/README.md

 # GoldenMovie

-GoldenMovie is a website for Download or watch movies or series. this website has home page , film infos and download page , user panel and  management panel.
+GoldenMovie is a website for Download or watch movies or series. this website has home page , film infos and download page.

 ## Tech Stack